This page contains everything you need to know about applying for our Undergraduate Screen Acting course.

 If you need more information visit the UCAS Tariff Table.

-Applicants who are 21 years old or over
+Applicants who are from the EU, NON-EU or 21 years old or over

 28 September – Early Applications